UnsignedArduino/MakeCode-Arcade-to-App/README.md

 1. Clone repo.
 2. Create virtual environment and install Python dependencies in [`requirements.txt`](requirements.txt) into it.
-3. Install JavaScript dependencies with `npm install`.
+3. Install JavaScript dependencies with `yarn`.